vectorgrp/sil-kit/docs/usage/replay.rst

 Architecture
 ~~~~~~~~~~~~

-The trace and replay mechanism is an extension to the existing :cpp:class:`IComAdapter<ib::mw::IComAdapter>`, and consists of several parts:
+The trace and replay mechanism is an extension to the existing :cpp:class:`IParticipant<ib::mw::IParticipant>`, and consists of several parts:

 To have a consistent time base during the simulation and throughout the participant, an instance of :cpp:class:`ITimeProvider<ib::sim::sync::ITimeProvider>` is used.
 It gives access to the current simulation time, or as a fallback the wall-clock time if no participant controller is configured.